Kevin Pham Ba

-Kévin Pham-Ba (born 3 February 1994) is a French professional footballer who plays as a right-back for V.League 1 club Thep Xanh Nam Dinh.
+Kévin Pham-Ba (born 3 February 1994) is a French professional footballer who plays as a right-back for V.League 1 club Cong An Hanoi.

 Early life

 Kevin was born in Paris, France.
 He is of Vietnamese descent through his grandfather.

 Club career

-Pham Ba trained at Sochaux academy.
-He first played as a right winger, then was repositioned to right-back and center back.
+Pham Ba trained at FC Bourget puis au Fc Sochaux He first played as a right winger, then was repositioned to right-back and center back.

 He has played in French 3rd, 4th and 5th divisions for 10 years, having played for many clubs such as Sochaux II, Troyes II, Marignane Gicnac, Martigues and Versailles.

 In the 2021–22 season, Pham Ba reached the semi-finals of the Coupe de France with Versailles, before his team was defeated by Ligue 1 side Nice.

 In March 2025, Pham Ba came to Vietnam, the country of his origins and joined Cong An Hanoi in the V.League 1, signing his first professional contract.
 Immediately after he moved, he joined league fellow Thep Xanh Nam Dinh and won the 2024–25 V.League 1 with the team.
-On 16 July 2025, Pham Ba joins Nam Dinh on a permanent transfer, signing a two-year contract.
+On 16 July 2025, Pham Ba extended his loan to Nam Dinh for one more season.